 Who not to refer:

-• Children who do not fulfil the clinical criteria listed above.
+- Children who do not fulfil the clinical criteria listed above.
 Most commonly these are children whose height is within the mid-parental centile spread.
-Occasionally this may be due to a relevant inherited cause of short stature, and these children can be discussed with paediatric endocrinology.
+Occasionally this may be due to a relevant inherited cause of short stature, and these children can be discussed with medical paediatrics.
+This can be done by submitting a referral as below, asking for advice only or advice / review.

 How to refer: